 Then will I headlong run into the earth;

 Earth gape!
 On, no, it will not habor me!

 Whose influence hath alloted death and hell,

 Now draw up Faustus like a foggy mist

-That when they vomit forth into the air,
+That when you vomit forth into the air,

-My limbs may issue from their smoky mouths,
+My limbs may issue from your smoky mouths,

 So that my soul may but ascend to heaven.